Dozens of Syrians are among the missing in catastrophic floods in Libya, a war monitor says | Law-Order

 He recounted to The Associated Press over the phone from Derna how he watched water surging toward his building on Sunday night.
 "Then I heard a loud boom," Marabeh said.
 It was the moment the dams collapsed.

-When water levels started rising in his neighborhood, he frantically ran toward higher ground — the nearby Eastern Shiha hill.
+When water levels started rising in his neighbourhood, he frantically ran toward higher ground — the nearby Eastern Shiha hill.
 From there, he saw the water destroy almost everything in its path.
 He went back on Monday morning, after the waters subsided, to check on his uncle and relatives.
 The building where they lived had disappeared.
 His uncle, Abdul-Ilah Marabeh, his aunt Zeinab and their 1-year-old daughter Shahd were gone, he said.
-Marabeh said he looked through the rows of bodies laid out on their street but could not find his uncle's family.
+Marabeh said he looked through the rows of bodies laid out on their street, but couldn't find his uncle's family.

-In the Syrian capital of Damascus on Thursday, members of the Qalaaji family were receiving condolences for their eight family members killed in Derna.
-Firas Qalaji, his wife Rana Khateeb and their six children were to be buried in Libya, the family said in a statement.
+In Syrian capital Damascus on Thursday, members of the Qalaaji family were receiving condolences for their eight family members killed in Derna.
+Firas Qalaji, 45, his wife Rana Khateeb and their six children were to be buried in Libya, the family said in a statement.
+Mohammed Khier Qalaji said in Damascus on Saturday that his brother, a car mechanic, had been living in Libya since 2000.

-Ghina al-Qassim said her nephew, Hani Turkomani, was a dentist who arrived in Derna some nine months ago “to improve his life.”
+He added that he has another brother, Shadi, in Derna, who survived the floods despite swallowing large amounts of water.
+He said Shadi was only able to find the bodies of his brother and one of his nieces — the bodies of the rest were still missing.
+He said three hours before the storm, Firas and his family had a video call with his mother and sisters in Damascus and they started reciting verses from the Muslim holy book, the Quran.
+"Forgive me mother," he quoted his brother as telling their mother.
+"It was as if he felt something was about to happen," Mohammed Kheir Qalaji said.
+Ghina al-Qassim said that her nephew, Hani Turkomani, was a dentist who arrived in Derna some nine months ago "to improve his life."
 His cousins, already there, had found him a job.
 After the floodwaters subsided, the cousins, who survived the tragedy, went looking for him.
-They said his apartment was full of water and mud but a large hole in the wall raised their hopes that he might have escaped from the building or been pulled out by rescue workers, al-Qassim said.
+They said that his apartment was full of water and mud, but a large hole in the wall raised their hopes that he might have escaped from the building or been pulled out by rescue workers, al-Qassim said.

 "God willing," she added.